 - Fundrise and Roofstock rule the real estate investments market.

 - Acorns and Betterment are excellent choices for brand-new investors.
-(Acorns will even give you a $10 bonus just for signing up!)

 - Binance and Coinbase take the guesswork out of cryptocurrency trading.